braze-inc/braze-docs/_docs/_developer_guide/customization_guides/content_cards/logging_analytics.md

 To log an impression or click on a card, call [`Card.logClick()`](https://braze-inc.github.io/braze-android-sdk/kdoc/braze-android-sdk/com.braze.models.cards/-card/log-click.html) or [`Card.logImpression()`](https://braze-inc.github.io/braze-android-sdk/kdoc/braze-android-sdk/com.braze.models.cards/-card/log-impression.html) respectively.

-You can manually log or set a Content Card as "dismissed" to Braze for a particular card with [`setIsDismissed`](https://braze-inc.github.io/braze-android-sdk/kdoc/braze-android-sdk/com.braze.models.cards/-card/is-dismissed.html).
+You can manually log or set a Content Card as "dismissed" to Braze for a particular card with [`isDismissed`](https://braze-inc.github.io/braze-android-sdk/kdoc/braze-android-sdk/com.braze.models.cards/-card/is-dismissed.html).
 If a card is already marked as dismissed, it cannot be marked as dismissed again.

 To create a custom click listener, create a class that implements [`IContentCardsActionListener`](https://braze-inc.github.io/braze-android-sdk/kdoc/braze-android-sdk/com.braze.ui.contentcards.listeners/-i-content-cards-action-listener/index.html) and register it with `BrazeContentCardsManager`.
-Implement the `onContentCardClicked()` method, which will be called when the user clicks a Content Card.
+Implement the [`onContentCardClicked()`](https://braze-inc.github.io/braze-android-sdk/kdoc/braze-android-sdk/com.braze.ui.contentcards.listeners/-i-content-cards-action-listener/on-content-card-clicked.html) method, which will be called when the user clicks a Content Card.
 Then, instruct Braze to use your Content Card click listener.

 {% subtabs local %}
 {% subtab Java %}